pollackelliott/fantasy-college-basketball/README.md

 A mobile-first application that transforms NCAA Division I men's basketball data into a fantasy basketball platform.

-The project demonstrates an end-to-end data pipeline, beginning with automated web scraping in **R**, continuing through data transformation and modeling in **Google Sheets**, and culminating in an interactive JavaScript application deployed on **Github Pages**.
+The project demonstrates an end-to-end data pipeline, beginning with automated web scraping in **R**, continuing through data transformation and modeling using **Google Sheets and SQL-like Query Language**, and culminating in an interactive JavaScript application deployed on **Github Pages**.

 The application provides league participants with real-time standings, player analytics, draft history, transaction tracking, roster management, and daily scoring.